AryanThacker49/AM-Analyzer/README.md

 - **Intelligent Substrate Removal**:
   - **Standard Mode**: Detects the "jump" where the material meets the substrate using a bottom-up scan.
-  - **EDM Cut Mode**: Uses a center-out pixel scanning algorithm to trace cut surfaces.
+  - **EDM Cut Mode**: Uses a center-out pixel scanning algorithm to trace a flat bottom surface
+  - **Manual Mode**: Manually select points along the substrate to define a substrate line

 ### 2. Advanced Analysis Tools

 - **Porosity Quantification**:
-  - Automated segmentation using CLAHE (Contrast Limited Adaptive Histogram Equalization) and Otsu's Binarization.
-  - Filters for pore size and sphericity to remove noise.
+  - Binarized using Otsu's binarization, can adjust contrast using CLAHE
+  - Can filter pores by size, sphericity
   - Height-interval slicing (e.g., measure porosity every 1mm).

+- **Thickness Profiling**:
-- **Thickness Profiling**: Measures the build height relative to the substrate across the entire width of the sample.
+  - Measures the thickness of the build against hight.
+For example, you can measure the thickness of the sample every 0.2 mm up to 5 mm

-- **Notch/Waisting Detection**: Uses derivative analysis (1st, 2nd, and 3rd derivatives of the edge profile) to mathematically identify geometric inconsistencies and notches.
+  - Can measure excess deposited material: If you were to machine the sample down to a uniform thickness, what percent of the material deposited would be wasted?

+- **Notch/Waisting Detection** (Not complete):
+  - Tries to detect notches in the side of the deposit

 ### 3. Extensible Plugin Engine 🔌